Top 10 Wildlife Sanctuaries in India

 Bandhavgarh National Park

 This national park also ranks among the 10 best wildlife sanctuaries in India.
-Brought to life in the year 1968, it is known for the number of tigers its preserves.
-Other animals that find shelter in this park include deer and leopard.
-White tigers, however, remain the main source of attraction for the ‘Bandhavgarh National Park’ which is situated in Madhya Pradesh.
+Established in 1968, it is known for the number of tigers it preserves.
+Other animals that find shelter in this park include deer and leopards.
+White tigers, however, remain the main source of attraction for Bandhavgarh National Park, which is situated in Madhya Pradesh.

 9. Periyar National Park